vvvv/betadocs/Wiki/Using vvvv/Patching/Subpatches.md

 ### Pin Visibilty
-A pins visiblity can always be changed by the user [via the Inspektor](TODO INTERNALLINK:the-gui#pin-visibility).
+A pins visiblity can always be changed by the user [via the Inspektor](xref:9666611a-6f15-4b33-8300-69f56d9ec7d4#pin-visibility).
 As the designer of a subpatch you can define a default for the pin represented by each IOBox by setting the <span class="pin">Pin Visibility</span> of the IOBox to the respective value.

 ![](~/img/Subpatches-ChangedInputs3.png "")

 ### Detecting changed Inputs
 Each IOBox has a hidden <span class="pin">Changed</span> output that can be used to detect if its input has changed.
-You can activate this output by changing its [visibility](TODO INTERNALLINK:the-gui#pin-visibility) via the Inspektor.
+You can activate this output by changing its [via the Inspektor](xref:9666611a-6f15-4b33-8300-69f56d9ec7d4#pin-visibility) via the Inspektor.

 Use it to only make a subpatch calculate its outputs when any of its inputs has changed.
 Alternatively create an <span class="pin">Enabled</span> input to let the user of the subpatch control its execution.